Abhishek4813/medco-restAPI/README.md

 # medco-restApi
-A nodejs restApi
-This is a restAPI for the project medco. this is a restfull api that store and fetch the patient detail and their medical report in image form. this API is deployed on Azure.
+This Api let the user to store their medical record in scanned image form over a mongodb cloud platform. which can be further shared by user after auhenticating his account.
+## Install
+    npm install
+## Run the Api
+    npm start